PipedreamHQ/pipedream/README.md

   <img src="https://img.shields.io/twitter/follow/pipedream?label=Follow%20%40pipedream&style=social">
 </p>

-Pipedream is a [free](#pricing) platform for running hosted code.
+Pipedream is a [free](#pricing) platform for running hosted components.

-You run **components** on Pipedream.
-[Components](#what-are-components) are reusable Node.js modules that run code on specific events: HTTP requests, timers, and more.
+Components are reusable Node.js modules that run on specific events: HTTP requests, timers, and more.
 Components are [**free to run**](#pricing) and [simple to learn](COMPONENT-API.md).
 They come with a [built-in key-value store](COMPONENT-API.md#servicedb), an interface for passing input via [props](COMPONENT-API.md#props), and more.
 You deploy and manage components using Pipedream's REST API or CLI.

-Components can be used to create **event sources**.
-[Event Sources](#what-are-event-sources) run code that collects data from services and makes it available via Pipedream's REST or SSE APIs: **they can turn any API into an event stream, or turn any event stream into an API**.
+Components can **emit** events, which can be retrieved programmatically using the [Pipedream CLI](https://docs.pipedream.com/cli/reference/), [REST API](https://docs.pipedream.com/api/rest/), or [SSE](https://docs.pipedream.com/api/sse/).
+Components that emit events are called **event sources**.
+Event Sources collect data from any service and make it available via Pipedream's REST or SSE APIs: **they can turn any API into an event stream, or turn any event stream into an API**.
 For example, you can use event sources to create a REST API from an RSS feed.
 You can also trigger [Pipedream workflows](https://docs.pipedream.com/workflows/) on these events.

 ## Usage